-For reasons (1)-(4) and (6): A full-time employee is eligible for up to 80 hours of leave, and a part-time employee is eligible for the number of hours of leave that the employee works on average over a two-week period.
+For reasons (1)-(5) and (7): A full-time employee is eligible for up to 80 hours of leave in a two-week period, and a part-time employee is eligible for the number of hours of leave that the employee works on average over a two-week period.

-For reason (5): A full-time employee is eligible for Expanded Family Leave for up to 12 weeks of leave at 40 hours a week, and a part-time employee is eligible for leave for the number of hours that the employee is normally scheduled to work over that period.
+For reason (6): A full-time employee is eligible for Expanded Family Leave for up to 12 weeks of leave at 40 hours a week, and a part-time employee is eligible for leave for the number of hours that the employee is normally scheduled to work over that period.